France and Mali

 During the early 2000s, Mali enjoyed a major influx of FDI, which increased more than twenty-fold, making it the third-largest recipient country in the sub-region, with a stock of $3.4 billion (31% of GDP) in 2013, after Côte d’Ivoire ($8.2 billion) and Niger ($4.9 billion), and ahead of Senegal ($2.7 billion).

 This influx was largely due to the increase in South African, Australian and Canadian investment projects in the highly capital-intensive mining sector.
 The privatization of the telecom company SOTELMA also led to an influx of FDI in 2009.

 Other sectors are also popular with foreign investors: Moroccan investors represent one third of the banking sector, while Chinese investors are attracted to the public works and civil engineering sector and commerce.
 However, the manufacturing and farming industries, which are crucial for growth and development, attract very little investment.

 The 2012 crisis briefly interrupted this trend.
 FDI flows dropped by 28% in 2012, mainly in the telecom and mining sectors, before rising again during 2013 (+3% to $410 million) to reach average pre-crisis levels (between 3.5% and 4% of GDP).

 The business environment remains difficult.
-Although it is a founding member of the West African Economic and Monetary Union (WAEMU), Mali is placed fairly low in the World Bank Doing Business rankings (146ᵗʰ out of 189).
-Investment is greatly hindered by a lack of tax and land tenure security, and weak infrastructure, especially electrical infrastructure.
+Mali has a modest position in the World Bank’s Doing Business ranking (143ʳᵈ out of 189, third out of the WAEMU countries behind Côte d’Ivoire and Burkina Faso).
+Investment is greatly hindered by tax and land tenure insecurity and weak infrastructure, including the electricity grid.
 The security situation weighs on all investment projects, especially in the north of the country.

 France has set up a website detailing all of its development assistance projects in Mali.
-This website was initially set up for Mali, before being extended to other French assistance priority countries.
+This website was initially set up for Mali, before being extended to other French priority countries for assistance.